What Is Health Economics and Why Is It Important?

 Health economics is the examination of how to make health care more equitable, accessible, and affordable for all.
 Here’s what exactly that means and why it matters.

-Health care is one of the most critical aspects of human life and well-being.
-The health care sector is one of the biggest employers in India, employing 4.7 million people as of 2021, according to reports from the India Brand Equite Foundation [1].
-The healthcare sector in India is gaining key government support, with a government-funded incentive programme worth 500 billion rupees being put into place.
+Aside from retail, more Canadians work in health care than in any other industry.
+Over 1.9 million people worked in Canada's health care system in 2018 [1].
+Even so, the industry remains understaffed.

-Health economics examines the factors that influence the industry’s costs and quality of care.
-How do patients, healthcare providers, public healthcare facilities, private insurance companies, and the government influence how health care is distributed—and in what ways can it be improved?
+While Canada has a decentralized universal health care system that is funded by the government of each province or territory, an aging population is driving up costs, and post-pandemic burnout is driving health care workers away [1, 2].
+All of this has a big impact on how citizens receive care.

 Health economics is an applied field of study that examines and finds systems-based solutions to make health care more equitable, accessible, and affordable for all.
-Health economists seek to understand the role that stakeholders (such as healthcare providers, patients, private insurance companies, government agencies, corporations, and public organisations) play in healthcare spending.
+Health economists seek to understand stakeholders' role in health care spending, such as providers, patients, government agencies, and public organizations.

 Health economists are curious about what affects health outcomes.
 In their research, they’ll ask questions like: